qdrddr/infinity-mxbai-rerank-seq-v2/README.md

 # Classifier 2 Rerrank Infinity Proxy for mxbai-rerank-v2

 This app acts as a proxy to your running infinity inference.
-It utilizes classifier endpoint of the infinity on backend, and presents it as a reranking endpoint on the frontend so you can use it with LiteLLM.
+It utilizes classifier endpoint route of the infinity on backend, and presents itself as a reranking endpoint on the frontend so you can use it with LiteLLM.

 ## Reasoning

 Michael from Infinity [recommended](https://github.com/michaelfeil/infinity/issues/552) to run model as a classifier.
-If you want to utilize this model via reranking endpoint with your application (such as LiteLLM) that expects reranking endpoint format you need to run this proxy.
+If you want to utilize this model via reranking endpoint with your application (such as LiteLLM) that expects reranking endpoint format you need to run application like this.

 ## Prepare

 Using the [setup.sh](setup.sh) script.

 ## Run this proxy